marcondercin/marcondercin/README.md

 Hi, I’m @marcondercin.

-I like web/data technologies, earth sciences and bikes.
+I like software development, earth sciences and bikes.

-I’m currently learning full stack engineering, right now focusing on React/Redux.
+I’m currently learning full stack engineering, with React as a front-end framework and Express and Postgres for back-end.

 I also have experience in:
 - Financial Analysis
-- Data Analysis with SQL
+- Data Analysis and Visualization
 - Python
-- Excel/PowerQuery
+- Excel/PowerQuery/PowerBI

 Check out my [GitHub website](<https://marcondercin.github.io>)!